ARMmbed/mbed-os-5-docs/docs/api/bluetooth/Gap.md

 BLE controllers supporting Bluetooth 5.0 may offer additional advertising and scanning options.

-Extended advertising may use multiple PHYs and spread payload across many packets.
+Extended advertising may use multiple PHYs and spread the payload across many packets.
 This allows for much larger payloads.
-In this case advertising is split across primary advertising on the advertising channels and secondary advertising using channels normally used for sending data to connected devices.
+In this scenario, advertising is split across primary advertising on the advertising channels and secondary advertising using channels normally used for sending data to connected devices.

-Similarly, if supported by the controller, periodic advertising may be used to send changing data to many peers.
+Similarly, if the controller supports periodic advertising, you may use periodic advertising to send changing data to many peers.
 Each peer needs to scan the advertisements on the primary channels and create a sync with a periodic advertisement it's interested in.

 There may be many advertising sets active at one time on a single advertiser.
-This allows it advertise different data at the same time possibly to different peers.
+This allows it to advertise different data at the same time, possibly to different peers.

 Devices that do not support extended and periodic advertising will not see these advertisements.
-Legacy advertising may be used alongside extended advertising, running at the same time, to support older devices in the environment.
+You may use legacy advertising alongside extended advertising, running at the same time, to support older devices in the environment.

 #### Privacy